88shokan/Computer-Science-A-Satirical-Platforming-Game/README.md

-#Purpose of this game is suppose to be really stupid, but addicting somewhat.
+#Purpose of this game is suppose to be really stupid,satirical and simple, but addicting somewhat.

 #The obstacles and background music were made by me, with the obstacles being made on photoshop and pixelized, and the song being made on FL Studio 20